Unipisa/admin-it-l2/README.md

 In the ```.txt```  file, each row contains three sentences divided by a ```\tab``` separator: the original sentence, the one obtained by the first simplification and the sentence were the simplification is tailored for Italian L2 speakers.

-### Limitations

-In future work, we plan to validate the corpus by evaluating the simplification involving human annotators, specifically domain experts and Italian L2 speakers.

-#### References
+### References

 * Miliani, M., Senaldi, M. S., Lebani, G. E., & Lenci, A. (2022).
 [Understanding Italian Administrative Texts: A Reader-Oriented Study for Readability Assessment and Text Simplification](https://ceur-ws.org/Vol-3285/paper5.pdf).
 In Proceedings of the 1st Workshop on AI for Public Administration (AIxPA), November 28-December 2, 2022, Udine, Italy.
 * Miliani, M., Auriemma, S., Alva-Manchego, F., & Lenci, A. (2022, November).
 [Neural readability pairwise ranking for sentences in Italian administrative language](https://aclanthology.org/2022.aacl-main.63/).
 In Proceedings of the 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing (pp. 849-866).

+### Limitations

+The validation of the simplification through an evaluation that involves human annotators, i.e., domain experts and Italian L2 speakers, is planned for future work.

-## Citation
+### Citation

 If you use Admin-It-L2 in your research, please cite our paper: